Open Network

 What qualifications are necessary for each specialty?

-• CRNPs must be certified in Psychiatry/Mental Health
+• CRNPs must be certified in Psychiatry/Mental Health.

-• Physicians must, at a minimum, have completed a psychiatry residency.
+• Physicians must have completed, at a minimum, a psychiatry residency.

 • LSWs must have completed a clinical practicum or internship as part of their master’s program.